ejmastnak/ejmastnak.github.io/tutorials/vim-latex/vimscript.md

 ## Writing Vimscript functions
-### How to read this section
+### About this section
-*Everything in this article comes from the help document `eval.txt`*, which covers everything a typical user would need to know about Vimscript expressions.
+Nothing in this section is original---everything comes from the Vim documentation section `eval.txt`, which covers everything a typical user would need to know about Vimscript expressions.
-You can access it with `:help eval.txt`.
-Since `eval.txt` is over 12000 lines and not terribly inviting to beginners, I am listing here the information I have subjectively found most relevant for a typical user getting started with writing Vimscript functions.
+But `eval.txt` is over 12000 lines and not terribly inviting to beginners, so I am listing here the information I have subjectively found most relevant for a typical user getting started with writing Vimscript functions.

-But please keep in mind: this article is *not* an attempt to replace the Vim documentation, nor is it a rigorous Vimscript tutorial.
+Please keep in mind: this article is *not* an attempt to replace the Vim documentation, nor is it a comprehensive Vimscript tutorial.
-It is a summary of the basic Vimscript rules presented in a way that should hopefully be easier for a new user to understand than tackling `:help eval.txt` directly, together with references of exactly where in the Vim docs to find more information.
+Rather, it is a selection of the Vimscript needed to understand the content of this series, presented in a way that should hopefully be easier for a new user to understand than tackling `:help eval.txt` directly, together with references of exactly where in the Vim docs to find more information.
 My goal is to make it easier for you to get started and avoid some common pitfalls; you can then return to `eval.txt` once you find your footing.

 Note on documentation: `:help usr_41.txt` provides a summary of Vimscript.